Residence Hall Policies: ResLife Manual

 Unauthorized Room Changes

-Smoking is defined as the burning, lighting, or use of a tobacco product or marijuana and any other smoking device or equipment that includes, but is not limited to cigarettes, cigars, electronic cigarettes (e-cigarettes), vaporizers, hookahs, and pipes.
-Smoking is not permitted in any residence hall room, suite, or floor.
-Students must go outside the building to smoke and stay away from hall doors and windows.
+Students of legal age to use tobacco products must go outside the building to smoke and stay away from hall doors and windows.
 Smoking is not permitted in the Village courtyard areas or on Bluestone Hall porches/patios.
 Smokers are required to use ash urns to dispose of their smoking material waste and are prohibited from littering state-owned property with smoking material waste.
-A student(s) will be billed the cost for tampering with fire safety equipment and/or any cost associated with damage to or maintenance of fire equipment or room caused by smoking.
+A student(s) will be billed for the cost for tampering with fire safety equipment and/or any cost associated with damage to, or maintenance of fire equipment or room caused by smoking.

 Residents may not permit their guests to be involved with any type of solicitation of goods, services, or information in the halls.

-Violations may be subject to disciplinary or student accountability action.
+Violations may be subject to disciplinary action.

-Arrangements for the use of the storage area can be made with the hall director or RA.
-(At no time may an open storage room be left unattended).
-Stored items must be identified with a storage tag provided by hall staff.
+Arrangements for the use of the storage area can be made with the Hall Director or appropriate Resident Adviser.
+(At no time may an open storeroom be left unattended).
+Staff members are expected to personally supervise the placement or removal of items in the storeroom.

 • Storage tags are available from the residence hall staff.